szhou125/cmsc320finalproj/README.md

 y = posts_df['y'].to_numpy()
 ```

 We chose to use a random forest classifier because they tend to be pretty reliable and robust.
 They try to improve prediction performance and reduce instability by averaging multiple decision trees.
 We use 100 trees and 10 fold cross validation to check our error rate.
 We also extract ROC data to get AUROC data for a visual for our error rate.
+You can learn more about random forest classifiers here: https://towardsdatascience.com/understanding-random-forest-58381e0602d2

 The following code is adapted from this sklearn tutorial: https://scikit-learn.org/stable/auto_examples/model_selection/plot_roc_crossval.html#sphx-glr-auto-examples-model-selection-plot-roc-crossval-py.
 Read more to find out additional information and use the sklearn docs to get details on using more models.